A Survey on Speech LLMs

 \(\rightarrow\) To enable the LLM to perform the final inference.

-Classified into two categories:
+Classified into 2 categories:

-- (1) Transforming the audio feature into the textual modality space,
+- (1) Transforming the audio feature into the textual modality space

 - (2) Merging the audio and textual modality spaces

-a) Audio-to-Text Modality Conversion
+a) “Audio-to-Text” Modality Conversion

 LLMs are primarily designed for “TEXT”modalities!

-- Minimizes modifications to the LLM
+- Effect?
+Minimizes modifications to the LLM

 Two common methods are employed!